 Bitcoin Cloud Mining Service Providers

-The sites where you can safely invest, without fear of being robbed.
+The sites where you can safely invest, without fear of robbing.
 Engage Cloud Mining is not too much.
 I have personally collected the best.
 This kind of financial investments involve risk, do not put the amount that can not afford to lose.
 Warning: We do not own any of the presented programs.

 Genesis Mining Is a well established Scrypt and Bitcoin cloud mining provider.
 They are the largest Scrypt cloud mining provider and furthermore are now offering Bitcoin mining contracts as well.
 All their contracts are lifetime contracts, which is a big plus!
 Currently, they have 3 undisclosed locations in Europe, America and Asia.
 They represent their service on all the important Bitcoin conferences/events and are more transparent than any cloud mining service out there!